PiratePartyIndia/ppi-manifesto/content/home/demonetization.md

 3. Bring the following entities under the RTI act so as to allow for better public transparency into private entities especially with regard to their financial disclosures.

+While we do understand the complexity and backlash that can be faced on obtaining disclosure from private companies.
+The RTI is only for "public" entities or namely the Government of India and Associates.
+We need to expand the scope and reach of the RTI framework to hold private organizations who have their finger in a lot of public pies.
+An organization / trust / charity / religios body with a tax exempt status is essentially stealing money that could otherwise be used for the public good.
+But we as a country offer this status to certain bodies because we think they do good work for the public in some way or the other.
+In return, they should be considered public bodies under the RTI act and should be held accountable for their actions.

 > All Political Parties
-We can easily tell now, that while the government rhetoric was once the capture of black money and stopping corruption, they have flipflopped quite dramatically on the matter.
+We can easily tell now, that while the government rhetoric was once the capture of black money and stopping corruption, [they have flipflopped quite dramatically on the matter](http://timesofindia.indiatimes.com/india/political-parties-depositing-old-notes-in-banks-are-exempt-from-income-tax/articleshow/56023361.cms).
 We must demand that the RTI act be expanded to encompass political parties as there must be accountability of those in positions of power and influence as to what their finances were before and after demonetization.

+> All Religious Organizations
+It is common knowledge that since demonetization, [you can go to any religious organization and exchange your old cash for new at a 30% rate.](http://www.business-standard.com/article/economy-policy/the-great-indian-jugaad-how-some-are-beating-the-rs-1000-note-ban-116111100406_1.html) This is despicable and insulting to the millions of indians standing in line for a few thousand rupees every week.
+If a religious organization wants to keep its tax exempt status, they should open up their accounts as well as their members accounts to any RTI requests that they might receive.

 > Any Private Organizations providing Mobile Wallet services It is as important to make sure that private for-profit organizations like paytm be watched carefully as they are now in a position to enable very privacy invasive programmes without any accountability and legal framework to stop them.
 At the very least parts of their working policy should be covered under RTI so as to make sure that they are truly being effective.

-> All Religious Organizations
-It is common knowledge that since demonetization, you can go to any religious organization and exchange your old cash for new at a 30% rate.
-This is despicable and insulting to the millions of indians standing in line for a few thousand rupees every week.
-If a religious organization wants to keep its tax exempt status, they should open up their accounts as well as their members accounts to any RTI requests that they might receive.

 4. Start an initiative for free public wifi in marketplaces to allow for a low barrier of entry for cashless transactions.